rust-lang/cargo/src/doc/build-script.md

   directory, depending on platform) will trigger a rebuild.
 To request a re-run on any changes within an entire directory, print a line for the directory and another line for everything inside it, recursively.)
+* `warning` is a message that will be printed to the main console after a build script has finished running.
+Warnings are only shown for path dependencies (that is, those you're working on locally), so for example warnings printed out in crates.io crates are not emitted by default.

 Any other element is a user-defined metadata that will be passed to dependencies.
 More information about this can be found in the [`links`][links]